Sending an FPS after payday

 |You make certain non-cash payments to your employee||As soon as possible within 14 days of the end of the tax month, or when you deduct tax and National Insurance (if earlier).
 For complex situations (for example when exercising share options) contact HMRC|

 Put the reason for reporting after payday on your FPS for each late submission.
-If you don’t, or if HMRC disagrees with the reason or you don’t send an FPS, they may send you an online penalty warning message and a penalty.
+If you do not, or if HMRC disagrees with the reason or you do not send an FPS, they may send you an online penalty warning message and a penalty.

 Viewing late FPS reports in your HMRC online account